GoogleCloudPlatform/community/tutorials/metrics-export-with-mql/index.md

 ## Verify the result

-1. Manually invoke the scheduled job
+1. Manually invoke the scheduled job:

         gcloud scheduler jobs run get_metric_mql

-1. To verify the setup, run the following query.
-If you have the metric data in Cloud Monitoring, they should be exported and you will have some query results
+1. Verify the setup by running the following query:

         bq query \
         --use_legacy_sql=false \